FhikarZul/flutter_ewa_kit/README.md

 This project is licensed under the MIT License.

+## Best Practices

+To get the most out of EWA Kit, follow these best practices:

+1. **Initialize Properly**: Always call `EwaKit.initialize()` before running your app
+2. **Use Theme Integration**: Leverage EWA Kit's color foundation for consistent theming
+3. **Leverage Responsive Design**: Use `flutter_screenutil` for adaptive layouts
+4. **Implement Validation**: Use built-in validators for form fields
+5. **Handle Errors Gracefully**: Implement proper error handling in HTTP clients
+6. **Use Logging**: Utilize `EwaLogger` for debugging and monitoring
+7. **Customize Responsibly**: Use customization options to match your brand, not to create inconsistency

 ## Support

+For issues, questions, or contributions, please contact the development team.

+For issues, questions, or contributions, please contact the development team.

+For issues, questions, or contributions, please contact the development team.
 For issues, questions, or contributions, please contact the development team.